 We have moved onto thinking about Sea Rescue.
 We learnt about the history of sea rescue and about the life of Grace Darling, the daughter of a lighthouse keeper, who saved the lives of passengers from a shipwreck.

 Christmas has arrived in Willow class!
 Following our wonderful performance of 'Lights, Camel, Action!', we have been learning about Christmas traditions and have started to use our art skills to make some Christmas decorations.
+We really enjoyed our visit from Cosmic Chris from Atomic Science!

 We have been rehearsing our Christmas play every day.
 It's all coming together really well!